AliciaMstt/GeneticIndicators/README.md

 ### Population information template:

 If information of more than 20 populations will be used to collect data for indicator 2 (Section 5 of the Kobo form) it is possible to use the following template to upload data instead of using the kobo form. **This is only encouraged in cases when data is extracted programatically from extant databases,** otherwise we recommend using the Kobo form to avoid mistakes.
-The form allows to manually fill the information of up to 100 populations.
+The form allows to manually fill the information of up to 100 populations, but you can add as many populations as needed in a text file following this template.

-**Template:** pop_template.txt
+**Template:** [populations_data_template.txt](populations_data_template.txt).
+Notice that the first lines starting with `#` are comments to guide you in how the data of each variable (column) should be formatted.
+You can keep or delete these lines in your data file, but if you keep them do not delete the `#` at te beginning of each line.